Maria Sibylla Merian: Research in Suriname

 In 1705, three years after returning from her expedition, she published Metamorphosis insectorum Surinamensium.
-Metamorphosis first was published at her own expense.
+The publication was a large volume containing 60 engraved plates after Merian's designs, showing insect life cycles together with plants and animals from Suriname.Metamorphosis first was published at her own expense.
 Merian had returned from Suriname with sketches and notes.
 As the word spread among scholars in Amsterdam, visitors came to view her paintings of exotic insects and plants.
 She noted "Now that I had returned to Holland and several nature-lovers had seen my drawings, they pressured me eagerly to have them printed.
 They were of the opinion that this was the first and most unusual work ever painted in America."
 With the assistance of her daughters Johanna and Dorothea, Merian put together a series of plates.
 She did not make the printing plates herself this time, but hired three printmakers to do the engraving.
 She supervised the work closely.
 To pay for this work she advertised for subscribers, who were willing to give her money in advance for a hand-painted deluxe edition of the Metamorphosis.
 Twelve subscribers paid in advance to receive the expensive hand-painted edition, while a less expensive printed edition in black and white was also published.
+A technical study of surviving copies shows that some deluxe versions used hand-coloured counterproofs, a process that softened the printed outlines and made the plants and insects appear closer to Merian's watercolour and gouache models.
 After her death the book was reprinted in 1719, 1726 and 1730, finding a larger audience.
 It was published in German, Dutch, Latin and French.
 Merian contemplated publishing the book in English, with the intention of presenting it to Queen Anne.
 She mused, "It is reasonable for a woman to make such a gift to a person of the same sex".
 However, nothing came of the plan.